 Argentina - Industry

-  Industrial production contracted 11.5% in September over the same month of last year, according to data released by the National Statistical Institute (INDEC) on 6 November, a sharper fall than August’s 5.6% year-on-year decline and marked a multi-year low.
+Industrial production plummeted 10.8% over the same month of last year in January, according to data released by the National Statistical Institute (INDEC) on 6 March.
+The reading marked a less steep fall than December’s revised multi-year low of a 14.8% year-on-year decline (previously reported: -14.7% year-on-year).

 Panelists participating in the LatinFocus Consensus Forecast expect that industrial production will contract 0.5% in 2019, which is down 0.7 percentage points from last month’s forecast.
 For 2020, the panel expects industrial output to rise 2.1%.

 5 years of economic forecasts for more than 30 economic indicators.

 Source: National Statistical Institute (INDEC) and FocusEconomics calculations.

 Get a sample report showing our regional, country and commodities data and analysis.

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.